-The Holmstead showing reported two grab samples over 5 g/t Au, situated one kilometre east of the north-northeast Lac Allongé.
+The Holmstead showing reported two grab samples over 5 g/t Au, situated one kilometre east of Lac Allongé.
 The Caracjou showing, situated four kilometres northeast and on strike with the Lac Allongé zone, reported a grab sample of 8 g/t Au.
 The mineralization consists of low content fine grained pyrite hosted in the felsic to intermediate volcanic rock, disseminated and stretched in the foliation, which is commonly observed in the J4 Zone.

-Geophysical work and associated outcrop mapping show a general trend that hosts the Project that continues along Parker pluton (granite) to the east-northeast (ENE), of the Troilus Project.
-Recent mapping and data compilation demonstrate that potential for mineralized zones continue beyond the J4/J5 Zone.
+Geophysical work and associated outcrop mapping show a general trend that continues along the Parker pluton (granite) to the east-northeast (ENE) of the Troilus Project.